MicrosoftDocs/dynamics-365-unified-operations-public/articles/retail/dev-itpro/pos-custom-transaction.md

 ## Validate the customization

-1. Login to MPOS using 000160 as operator id and 123 as password.
+1. Login to MPOS using **000160** as the operator id and **123** as the password.
-2. Click the current transaction button on the welcome screen
+2. Click the current transaction button on the welcome screen.
-3. Add any item (0005) to transaction and select the line item added.
+3. Add any item to the transaction and select the line item added.
 4. The custom should display the selected line item id and description.